kenweechin/BREW-RIGHT/README.md

 The primary goal of Brew Right online coffee shop is to offer an ordering platform for coffee lovers - the target audiences.
 The main idea of this website is to offer a convenient way for the customer to order coffee and provided delivery services straight to the doorstep of the customer's location.

 The website consists of:
-* Home Page: Offering options of the coffee varieties offered and their respective price lists.
+* Home Page: Offering options of the coffee varieties offered, their respective price lists, and interactive features to add them to the cart.
 * Order Page: Providing online ordering method and three different branches locations.
 * Contact Page: Details of the coffee shop and input from the users for their email address, name, and a text box for their inquiries.
 * Cart Page: Showing the item that the user has selected, where they can add or reduce the ordered quantity.